 On a more personal note, Alina lives with her German-Romanian-Senegalese family in the picturesque city of Konstanz, where they are jointly navigating the complex waters of living multilingually and multiculturally.
 She sees herself as an educator and a life-long learner at heart, and a world citizen in the making.

 Work for CID:

-Alina Timofte translated KC5: Intercultural Communication, KC12: Third Culture Kids, KC22: Cultural Identity, KC55: Stereotypes, and KC93: Transnationalism into German, and KC22: Cultural Identity into Romanian.
-KC49: Intersectionality has been translated into German, and will be published to the site shortly.
+Alina Timofte has translated KC5: Intercultural Communication, KC12: Third Culture Kids, KC22: Cultural Identity, KC49: Intersectionality, KC55: Stereotypes, and KC93: Transnationalism into German, and KC22: Cultural Identity into Romanian.
+She has also served as a reviewer for German.